 Springtime just isn’t complete without the sweet-tart goodness of a Strawberry Rhubarb Crisp….and this one is as easy, and tasty, as it gets.
 Strawberries and rhubarb are baked until they become a sweet bubbling dream come true blanketed with a crispy, buttery oat topping.
 So great for any occasion.

-In the meantime, I’ll go to some of the local farms and orchards to do my picking because there’s nothing better than fresh produce still warm from the sun.
 Strawberries are my absolute favorite thing ever this time of year because they’re sweet like candy, juicy and vibrant red.
 The most beautiful little things ever.
 And the tartness of rhubarb is just perfect for balancing out the sweet of the berries.
 They’re a marriage made in dessert heaven.

 Strawberry Rhubarb Crisp Recipe